Frequently Asked Questions.

 Is PreCardix® only available in Canada?

-PreCardix® is currently available in Canada, and also in the United States via Amazon.com.
+PreCardix® is currently available in Canada and in the United States via Amazon.com.
 Distribution in Ghana, and the U.K. is in progress.

 Is PreCardix® a ‘Certified B Corporation’?